 As we await Treasury’s regulations, you can begin preparing by determining if your existing entities, or ones you plan to form or qualify in the U.S., are subject to the new reporting requirements.

-We will discuss preparation in detail and explore many of the CTA’s provisions in-depth during our one-hour webinar on March 3, 2021, Beneficial Ownership Disclosure Requirements, What the New Corporate Transparency Act Means for all Business Entities in the U.S.
+We discuss preparation in detail and explore many of the CTA’s provisions in-depth during our one-hour webinar, Beneficial Ownership Disclosure Requirements, What the New Corporate Transparency Act Means for all Business Entities in the U.S.

 This content is provided for informational purposes only and should not be considered, or relied upon, as legal advice.